scobru/shogun-scan/shogun-ipfs/README.md

 # Shogun IPFS

-🔐 shogun-ipfs is a modern backup system that solves data security and reliability challenges by combining end-to-end encryption with decentralized IPFS storage.

-🌐 Unlike traditional cloud backup services, shogun-ipfs ensures your data remains under your control, encrypted before leaving your system, and securely distributed across the IPFS network.

-🚀 With advanced features like automatic versioning, smart caching, and detailed version comparison, shogun-ipfs is the perfect choice for developers and teams who need a robust, secure, and easy-to-integrate backup system.
+🌐 shogun-ipfs is a lightweight wrapper for IPFS storage services that provides a simplified interface for interacting with IPFS networks.

+📦 With support for multiple storage providers, shogun-ipfs makes it easy to upload, retrieve, and manage content on IPFS without having to deal with the complexities of different API implementations.

+🚀 Perfect for developers who need an easy-to-use, reliable way to integrate IPFS storage into their applications.

 ## Features

-- 🚀 **Simple to Use**: Just a few lines of code to backup and restore
+- 🚀 **Simple to Use**: Easy and consistent API for IPFS operations
-- 🔒 **End-to-End Encryption**: Your data is always secure
-- 📦 **IPFS Storage**: Decentralized and reliable through Pinata
-- 🔄 **Automatic Versioning**: Track changes over time
-- 💾 **Smart Caching**: Fast operations with intelligent caching
+- 📦 **Multiple Storage Providers**: Support for Pinata and direct IPFS nodes
+- 🛡️ **Robust Error Handling**: Comprehensive error management
+- 🔄 **Rate Limiting**: Built-in protection against API throttling
 - 📝 **Structured Logging**: Detailed operation tracking
-- 🔍 **Version Comparison**: Compare backups with local files
+- 🧩 **Flexible Configuration**: Customizable settings for different environments

 ## Quick Start